 - Wipe out wok and heat 1 tablespoon of vegetable oil.

-- Add cooked cooled rice to wok.
+- Add cooked cooled rice to wok, stirring in.

 - Mix together soy sauce with sesame oil and fish sauce and pour over rice mixture, stirring in, and heating rice through.